AI Is Now Helping Scientists Discover New Medicines — Here Is How It Will Save Lives

 |---|---|---|

-| Target Identification | Manual lab research | 2 to 4 years |
+| Target Identification | Manual lab research — scientists read papers and form hypotheses by hand | 2 to 4 years |

-| Compound Screening | Test thousands of chemicals one by one | 3 to 5 years |
+| Compound Screening | Test thousands of chemicals one by one in physical experiments | 3 to 5 years |

-| Clinical Trials | Test on humans in phases | 6 to 10 years |
+| Clinical Trials | Test on humans in three phases — safety, efficacy, large-scale confirmation | 6 to 10 years |

-| Approval Process | Government review and approval | 1 to 2 years |
+| Approval Process | Government regulatory review and approval | 1 to 2 years |

-| Total | Full process | 12 to 15 years |
+| Total | Full process from idea to patient | 12 to 15 years |

 What AI Changed — And How Fast

 AI does not get tired.
 It does not take breaks.
-And it can process information at a scale no human team ever could.
+And it can process information at a scale that no human team ever could.

 Real Medicines Already Discovered by AI

-| Medicine / Compound | Disease Target | AI Company Involved |
+| Medicine / Discovery | Disease Target | Organisation |

 |---|---|---|

-| INS018_055 | Idiopathic Pulmonary Fibrosis (lung disease) | Insilico Medicine |
+| INS018_055 | Idiopathic Pulmonary Fibrosis — a severe lung disease | Insilico Medicine |

-| DSP-1181 | Obsessive Compulsive Disorder (OCD) | Exscientia + Sumitomo |
+| DSP-1181 | Obsessive Compulsive Disorder (OCD) | Exscientia and Sumitomo |

-| AlphaFold Proteins | Multiple diseases — protein structure prediction | Google DeepMind |
+| AlphaFold protein structures | Multiple diseases — solved 50-year protein folding problem | Google DeepMind |

-| Multiple cancer compounds | Various cancer types | Recursion Pharmaceuticals |
+| Multiple cancer compounds | Various cancer types — several in active trials | Recursion Pharmaceuticals |

 How AI Finds New Medicines — Simply Explained

-Step 1 — Understand the Disease
+Understand the Disease

-Step 2 — Find the Target
+Find the Target

-Step 3 — Design the Medicine
+Design the Medicine

 AI Fighting Cancer in 2026